qxxst/bitburner/docs/home.md

 If there is no server with the given name, no value will be returned.
 ## hacknet.js
-Used to automatically purchase and upgrade hacknet nodes until a given threshold of nodes have been fully upgraded.
+Used to automatically purchase and upgrade hacknet nodes until a given threshold of nodes (20 by default) have been fully upgraded.
+Does nothing if these conditions have already been met.
 Also automatically run as part of `startup.js`.

+The node threshold can be changed from its default value by editing the constant `nodeThreshold` on line 8.

 ### Usage
 `run hacknet.js`
 ## nuke.js